sandokim/DeeplearningKnowledge/Attention_Dilation_U-Net.md

 us to eliminate the necessity of using explicit external tissue/organ localisation modules when using convolutional neural networks (CNNs).
 AGs can be easily integrated into standard CNN models such as VGG or U-Net architectures with minimal computational overhead while increasing the model sensitivity and prediction accuracy.

+We show that the proposed attention mechanism can provide efficientobject localisation while ***improving the overall prediction performance by reducing false positives.***

+### Segmentation 관건 => False Positives ↓